Retropaint/skelform_dev_docs/src/animating.md

 # Animating

-Animating consists of modifying bones based on interpolated values from the provided animation and keyframe.
+Bone fields are modified via interpolation of values from animation keyframes.

 All of the following logic should be render & engine agnostic.